PetkoBanchev/HolidayAssessment/README.md

 Ensure:
 - You have imported the data for the chosen year and country!
 - Country API endpoint is working
-- MemoryCache is enabled in backend
+- MemoryCache is enabled in the backend

 ### Application not loading